 What Are Tails in a Hypothesis Test?

 First, we need to cover some background material to understand the tails in a test.
 Typically, hypothesis tests take all of the sample data and convert it to a single value, which is known as a test statistic.
 You’re probably already familiar with some test statistics.
 For example, t-tests calculate t-values.
 F-tests, such as ANOVA, generate F-values.
 The chi-square test of independence and some distribution tests produce chi-square values.
 All of these values are test statistics.
+For more information, read my post about Test Statistics.

 These test statistics follow a sampling distribution.
 Probability distribution plots display the probabilities of obtaining test statistic values when the null hypothesis is correct.
 On a probability distribution plot, the portion of the shaded area under the curve represents the probability that a value will fall within that range.